 "7076 Road 55 - F Torrington, WY 82240" "Wyoming Medium Correctional Institution."
 City of Torrington, official website Goshen County, official website Goshen County Homesteaders Museum Goshen County Chamber of Commerce Torrington History, Wyoming Tales and Trails Municipalities and communities of Goshen County, Wyoming, United States

-Cities in Goshen County, Wyoming - Cities in Wyoming - County seats in Wyoming - Populated places established in 1889 - 1889 establishments in Wyoming Territory - Torrington, Wyoming
+Categories: Cities in Goshen County, Wyoming - Cities in Wyoming - County seats in Wyoming - Populated places established in 1889 - 1889 establishments in Wyoming Territory - Torrington, Wyoming